-This article is primarily aimed at development engineers working on high-performance computing applications.
+This article is primarily aimed at development engineers working on high-performance computing (HPC) applications.
 We will show an example of how we used Intel® VTune™ Amplifier to detect a performance bottleneck in Open vSwitch* (OvS) with Data Plane Development Kit (DPDK), also known as OvS-DPDK.
 We will also describe how we addressed this performance issue.
-If you are relatively new to design principles of OvS-DPDK packet processing, we highly recommend reading our previous introductory article for a description of the datapath classifier fundamentals as well as our second article, where we emphasized the overall packet processing pipeline with detailed call graphs.
+If you are relatively new to design principles of OvS-DPDK packet processing, we highly recommend reading our previous introductory OVS-DPDK Datapath Classifier for a description of the datapath classifier fundamentals as well as our part two OvS-DPDK Datapath Classifier, where we emphasized the overall packet processing pipeline with detailed call graphs.

 The primary focus of this article is on Intel® microarchitecture and particularly on the top-down analysis approach.